-- have completed the distribution requirements for the major and two courses above 201, including one course above 301.
+- have completed the distribution requirements* for the major and two courses above 2000, including one course above 3000, not including 4998

-All students interested in pursuing honors must first meet with the Undergraduate Chair to confirm your eligibility.
+All students interested in pursuing honors must first meet with the Undergraduate Chair and submit the completed honors form before the end of Add period.
 This first step is important.
-Notificaton by a faculty that your paper has met the honors requirement does not necessarily mean you will be granted honors if you haven't met the eligibility requirements.
+Notification by a faculty that your paper has met the honors requirement does not necessarily mean you will be granted honors if you haven't met the eligibility requirements.

-Students wishing to earn honors by taking a 500-level class must first get permission from the instructor of the course to enroll in it.
+Students wishing to earn honors by taking a 5000-level class must first get permission from the instructor of the course to enroll in it.
 Once enrolled, the student participates in all normal aspects of the class, and must write a research paper of about 20 pages (consult individual instructors for requirements).
 The professor for the class will certify that the research paper is of sufficiently high-enough standard to qualify for honors.
-The professor must inform the undergraduate chair of her decision.
-Completion with a passing grade of a 500-level course does not guarantee the award of honors.
+The professor must inform the Undergraduate Chair of their decision.
+Completion with a passing grade of a 5000-level course does not guarantee the award of honors.

 This option does not by-pass the eligibility requirements noted above.
-That is, the student must meet the above conditions before requesting permission to enroll in a 500 level class to fulfill the honors requirement.
+That is, the student must meet the above conditions before requesting permission to enroll in a 5000-level class to fulfill the honors requirement.

-(B) Honors by enrolling in PHIL-301 with a faculty supervisor
+(B) Honors by enrolling in PHIL 4998 with a faculty supervisor

 In consultation with the undergraduate chair and a faculty member who will supervise the thesis, the student is assigned to an appropriate supervisor.
-The student then enrolls in PHIL-301 under that supervisor's mentorship.
-While meeting the above eligibility requirements is necessary to pursue honors through the PHIL-301 route, there is no guarantee that there will be a faculty member available to supervise any topic of a student's interest.
-Phil.
-301 does count toward the completion of the major but may not be used to satisfy distribution or level requirements.
-Students enrolled in 301 are urged to work out a schedule for consultation and a timetable for completion of the thesis with their advisors.
+The student then enrolls in PHIL 4998 under that supervisor's mentorship.
+While meeting the above eligibility requirements is necessary to pursue honors through the PHIL 4998 route, there is no guarantee that there will be a faculty member available to supervise any topic of a student's interest.
+PhIL 4998 does count toward the completion of the major but may not be used to satisfy distribution or level requirements.
+Students enrolled in PHIL 4998 are urged to work out a schedule for consultation and a timetable for completion of the thesis with their advisors.